The Letter to the Hebrews:

 ?

-What is this change in the law, and how is it possible?
+What’s this change in the law, and how is it possible?

 ?
 All Christians should be able to answer the following question without a second thought, but we sometimes get bogged down in the academic aspects of Bible study and lose sight of what it is that we already know.
-What is it that you believe that makes you a Christian?
+What is it that you believe that marks you as a Christian?

 ?
 What separates Christianity from other world religions?